Redwings and Irruptive Migration

 Richard Smith gives a wonderful description of the spectacle that was observed in October 2022, in the north east of England, during a record year.
 His analysis of the migration flyways is fascinating: http://www.deeestuary.co.uk/news1222.htm#first

 How decisions are made on which flyways to use, and where to overwinter is still not well understood.
-We tend to assume that migratory behaviour is hardwired in the individual bird’s DNA, but there seem to be many determining factors.
 Clearly weather conditions are an important factor, but research on the migration of thrushes from Scandinavia indicates that a certain amount of individual preference on the day is part of the equation1.

 Notes